C5H8NNaO4/javascript.moe-content/en/strapi+next.js/🚀 Strapi + Next.js: A Match Made in Heaven | Part II: The Backend.md

 # Strapi + Next.js: A Match Made in Heaven | Part III: The Backend

-This is **Part II** of a series of posts, walking you through creating a Strapi + Next.js project from scratch. [**Part 1**](https://javascript.moe/en/blog/strapi-next-js-a-match-made-in-heaven-part-i-an-overview-yvukfo3du0lzsicgq5lwhf2h)
+This is **Part III** of a series of posts, walking you through creating a Strapi + Next.js project from scratch. [**Part II**](https://javascript.moe/en/blog/strapi-next-js-a-match-made-in-heaven-part-ii-the-frontend-udq30yay3xcml783tybydxpp)

 ## 🚀Part III: The Backend